Pros / Rip, edit and burn features are each divided into their own tab so you can focus on one task at a time.

 Verdict / RipEditBurn is a useful program for those who only need basic recording features, though more demanding users will find it lacking.

 Audio feed is supported by the microphone and line-in ports.
 In addition to this, you can use the Loop Circle on the line-in and line-out speaker ports to essentially capture any sound played on the computer.
+Overall, however, file format compatibility is not RipEditBurn’s strong suit; if you need a program that can work with all of the most popular file formats, consider WavePad.

-Some of the audio filters supported by RipEditBurn that are relevant to voice recording are normalize, amplify, mix, notch filter, pop and click removal, noise gate, trim silence, insert silence, and additional tools like change format, split and an ID3 tag editor.
+Some of the audio filters supported by RipEditBurn that are relevant to voice recording are normalize, amplify, mix, notch filter, pop and click removal, noise gate, trim silence, insert silence and additional tools like change format, split and an ID3 tag editor.
 These filters and tools can be used on a voice recording or audio ripped from a CD, using the edit window.

-The audio recording software is easy to master as the program offers three distinct interface windows: rip, edit and burn.
+The audio recording software is easy to master, as the program offers three distinct interface windows: rip, edit and burn.
 These contain most of the program features and tools, and the remaining tools and features can be accessed from the toolbar.

 The user interface is moderately easy to use, though it has a cluttered and outdated design.
 Each of the major functions – rip, edit and burn – are in their own tabs so you won’t be distracted by other functions while you work.

 Blaze Audio offers support directly to its clients via email.
-There are also a few information resources on the company’s website, like tutorials, a FAQs section and updates.
+There are a few information resources on the company’s website, like tutorials, a FAQs section and updates.
 However, the help files bundled with the software need to be worked up a bit.